+Maybe you are still at the stage where you are thinking, is being an Amazon seller worth it?
 Selling on Amazon can certainly seem compelling as you have quite likely heard about the many different success stories out there.
+Something you may be thinking about is what will your shipping and logistics look like?
 It is no surprise that you would like to see if Amazon FBA is a worthwhile endeavor.

 In essence, you want to make sure to do your due diligence by asking the critical question, is Amazon FBA worth it?
 Asking the key question is Amazon FBA worth it, helps you to strategize and account for the expenses and for the level of effort required to succeed.